-In this section, we investigate the regulatory arbitrage financing hypothesis.
+In this section, we investigate the legal status hypothesis.
 With this hypothesis, firms are more likely to raise funds with a cov-lite loan than a public bond if they are private or are likely to become private.
 To examine the hypothesis, we use our sample of speculative grade debt issuance, which includes both loans and bonds with a non-investment grade rating and excludes unrated issuers.
 Table 1 provides univariate comparisons of cov-lite loans with public bonds (Panel A) and Rule 144a private placements (Panel B).
 We first compare cov-lite loans and issuers to public bonds and issuers.
-A simple alternative hypothesis to the regulatory arbitrage hypothesis is that firms use cov-lite loans because the size of their debt issuance is too small to justify accessing the public bond market.
-Table 1 shows that there is no support for this alternative hypothesis as cov-lite loans are considerably larger than bonds.
+A simple alternative hypothesis to the legal status hypothesis is that firms use cov-lite loans because the size of their debt issuance is too small to justify accessing the public bond market.
+Table 1 shows that there is no support for this alternative hypothesis as cov-lite loans are considerably larger than bond issuances.
 The average size of cov-lite loans in our sample is \$839 million compared to \$530 million for public bonds.
 It would make sense for a firm to use bank lending if the maturity of the debt is short.
-Though the maturity of covlite loans is shorter than the maturity of public bonds, the average maturity of cov-lite loans is slightly more than six years, so that maturity is not a reason for issuing a cov-lite loan instead of a bond.
-Practically all cov-lite loans are senior secured, while most bonds are senior unsecured.
-Among speculative grade borrowers, cov-lite loans have slightly higher ratings, with a median rating of B+ compared to B for bonds.
+Though the maturity of cov-lite loans is shorter than the maturity of public bonds, the average maturity of cov-lite loans is slightly more than six years, so that maturity is not a reason for issuing a cov-lite loan instead of a bond.
+Practically all cov-lite loans have slightly higher ratings, with a median rating of B+ compared to B for bonds.

-&lt;sup>5 This effect is even more pronounced when excluding unrated leveraged loans.
+&lt;sup>6 This effect is even more pronounced when excluding unrated leveraged loans.